vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 72. What is Code Signing?

 ### Answer:
-Code Signing ensures that the app is created by a trusted developer
-and has not been modified.
+Code Signing ensures that the app is created by a trusted developer and has not been modified.

 It uses:
 - Certificate
 - Provisioning Profile
 - Apple Developer Account

-Without code signing, app cannot run on real device.
+Without code signing, an app cannot run on a real device.

 ### Easy Remember:
 Code Signing = Verify developer + secure app.